amalagaura/camunda-workflow/README.md

 #### Starting the Camunda server for development

 [Java 7](https://www.java.com/en/) and [Apache Maven](https://maven.apache.org/install.html) are requirements to run the Camunda server.
 We are using the [Spring](https://docs.spring.io/spring-boot/docs/1.5.21.RELEASE/reference/html/getting-started-system-requirements.html) distribution.
-The Camunda application has a `pom.xml` which Maven uses to install the required dependencies.
+The Camunda application has a `pom.xml`, which Maven uses to install the required dependencies.

 Start the application:
 ```bash